Immaculate Conception Parish in Columbia begins work

 Msgr.
 Scherrer described three “waves” of celebrities who participated in breaking the ground: first, representatives of the parish and the diocese, and representatives of the businesses involved in building the school from the architects to the contractors to the city’s mayor and students from the elementary school and the parish school of religion.

-The second “wave” of celebrities included the committee of people who met and discussed and continued to hone the plan that will become the new school.
+Anyway, the second “wave” of celebrities included the committee of people who met and discussed and continued to hone the plan that will become the new school.

 The third “wave” included everyone, young and old, who brought a shove and wanted to participate.
 It is, after all, a community that will build the school.